hashicorp/terraform-provider-azurerm/website/docs/r/stack_hci_windows_virtual_machine.html.markdown

 A `dynamic_memory` block supports the following:

-* `maximum_memory_mb` - (Required) The maximum memory in Megabytes .
+* `maximum_memory_in_mb` - (Required) The maximum memory in Megabytes .
 Changing this forces a new Azure Stack HCI Windows Virtual Machine to be created.

-* `minimum_memory_mb` - (Required) The minimum memory in Megabytes.
+* `minimum_memory_in_mb` - (Required) The minimum memory in Megabytes.
 Changing this forces a new Azure Stack HCI Windows Virtual Machine to be created.

-* `target_memory_buffer` - (Required) The extra memory that should be reserved for a virtual machine instance at runtime.
+* `target_memory_buffer_percentage` - (Required) The percentage of total memory to reserve as extra memory for a virtual machine instance during runtime.
 Possible value can be in the range of `5` to `2000`.
 Changing this forces a new Azure Stack HCI Windows Virtual Machine to be created.

 ---

 A `hardware_profile` block supports the following:

-* `memory_mb` - (Required) The memory in Megabytes.
+* `memory_in_mb` - (Required) The memory in Megabytes.
 Changing this forces a new Azure Stack HCI Windows Virtual Machine to be created.

 * `processor_number` - (Required) The number of processors.
 Changing this forces a new Azure Stack HCI Windows Virtual Machine to be created.

 * `vm_size` - (Required) The size of virtual machine.
 Possible values are `Custom`, `Default`, `Standard_A4_v2`, `Standard_A2_v2`, `Standard_D8s_v3`, `Standard_D4s_v3`, `Standard_D16s_v3`, `Standard_DS5_v2`, `Standard_DS4_v2`, `Standard_DS13_v2`, `Standard_DS3_v2`, `Standard_DS2_v2`, `Standard_D32s_v3`, `Standard_D2s_v3`, `Standard_K8S5_v1`, `Standard_K8S4_v1`, `Standard_K8S3_v1`, `Standard_K8S2_v1`, `Standard_K8S_v1`, `Standard_NK12`, `Standard_NK6`, `Standard_NV12` and `Standard_NV6`.
 Changing this forces a new Azure Stack HCI Windows Virtual Machine to be created.

 * `dynamic_memory` - (Optional) A `dynamic_memory` block as defined above.
 Changing this forces a new Azure Stack HCI Windows Virtual Machine to be created.